matplotlib/CZI_2020-07_mpl/CZI.md

 > training), specify how these activities will be organized, the
 > target audience, and expected outcomes (maximum of 750 words)

-A major component of the proposed work is devoted to the continued maintenance of the library.
-This is a very broad scope of work that includes every thing from fixing critical bugs, reviewing Pull Requests, triaging and addressing bug reports, tagging release, and keeping the continuous integration services running.
-While critical to keeping the project healthy and individually small, it is difficult to accomplish them in a timely manner with only volunteer effort as they are frequently reactive, you can not plan for a critical bug to be found or a dependency to change, time critical, and not always fun.
+The continued maintenance of the library is a major component of the proposed work.
+The term "maintence" covers a wide range of tasks from fixing bugs, reviewing Pull Requests, triaging bug reports, tagging release, to keeping the continuous integration services running.

-By making sure these tasks are done we will improve the experience for both new and existing contributors and improve the onboarding of new contributors to the project.
+These task are essential for the project's health and each individually are small, but are best handled by a paid developer.
+These tasks are frequently reactive, time critical, and not always "fun" which is awkward to rely on solely volunteer effort to accomplish in a timely manner.
+In addition to the inherent value of completing these tasks, having them promptly and reliably addressed improves the contribution experience for everyone working on the project.
 We propose to devote three quarters of a developers time to handling these tasks.

-In addition to the reactive work there are incremental improvements that require larger blocks of time.
-These projects range from fixing long standing rendering artifacts, to deep-dive documentation into the why of the API choices, to performance improvements, to new user facing features.
-For example, we have a proposal to add filters to the UI to preview what plots will look like under different types and degrees of color-blindness.
-To implement this we would need to research how to properly implement the filters and consult with color-perception experts in addition to the programming and design work to add the feature.
-Having a developer able to devote large blocks of time to Matplotlib will enable work of this scale.
-We will aim to complete 5 of these projects and will work with downstream bio-projects to identify what will have the greatest impact.
+In addition to the reactive work there are substantial but incremental improvements that will benefit from long blocks of dedicated work.
+Examples of this work include fixing long standing rendering and performance issues, deep-dive documentation, homogenizing and smoothing the API, and new user-facing functionality.
+For example, we have a long-standing prototype adding a color-blind simulation filter to the UI.
+To turn this prototype into a user-ready functionality we need to do additional research to make sure we are implementing the filters accurately in addition to the engineering effort.
+We propose to devote about a quarter of a developer to this effort which should enable us to complete 5 of these projects.
+We will work with downstream bio-projects to identify what will have the greatest impact.

-The most common visualizations in a domain need to be fluid for the end-practitioners, with the "obvious" customization options exposed.
+As a library Matplotlib needs to be able to support the use cases for the full range of science domains and complex novel visualization [1] that provide new insight.
+At the same time the most common visualizations in a domain need to be fluid for the end-practitioners, with the "obvious" customization options exposed.
+To achieve both of these goals we need to continue to foster a two layer eco-system with a shared core and many domain specific libraries.
+Building on the work done this year to design consistent internal data structures we will begin to develop simpler and more expressive user-level APIs, both in collaboration with domain specific libraries and in core Matplotlib.

+In the current grant cycle we have been developing a new architecture for

 Much of the domain-specific specialization is carried in the structure, semantics and assumptions of the data, and in the standard visualizations of the domain.

 These specializations can vary widely, in contradictory ways, between domains.

-Because no high-level API can simultaneously satisfy all of the visualization needs, there will always be a need for domain-specific visualization libraries.
+Because no high-level API can
+simultaneously satisfy all of the visualization needs, there will always be a need for domain-specific visualization libraries.
-Building on the work done this year to design consistent internal data structures we will begin to develop simpler and more expressive top-level APIs.

 We will continue to work with down-stream bio libraries to support them in implementing data sources, artists, and user API.